mussorgsky/palletone/README.md

 # palletone
 LBM image viewer

 Takes filename as an argument.
-Displays PBM encoded images in LBM format.
+Displays images which are PBM encoded in the LBM file format.

-*ILBM is not supported and there is x->0 error handling*
+You can find some nice pictures here http://www.randelshofer.ch/animations/anims_ibm/mark_j_ferrari/thu_mark_j_ferrari.html